Rustam0019/IOPMP-TLUL/README.md

 ## Overview
 The **IOPMP** (I/O Protection Management Unit) is a hardware module designed to manage protection for memory regions from I/O devices.
 It ensures that only authorized bus masters can access certain regions of memory.
 This is especially important in SoC (System-on-Chip) environments where multiple masters and peripherals share the same bus.

-This project implements the IOPMP in **SystemVerilog**, simulating the functionality of a protection unit that can be configured to control access permissions to different memory regions based on master IDs.
+This project implements the **IOPMP** in SystemVerilog, a protection unit that can be configured to control access permissions to different memory regions based on master IDs.

 ### Key Features:
 - **Region-based Protection**: Configurable regions to allow or deny access.
 - **Master ID Filtering**: Protection based on Master IDs.
 - **Configurable Permissions**: Supports read, write permissions.
-- **Uses TileLink UL**.
+- Uses **TileLink UL** for communication.
+- **Model:** Full Model has been implemented.

 ---